 Despite this, wounds remain a largely silent epidemic.

-Host a morning tea
+Host a fundraiser

 Meet Oozie T. Wound